jmoriwa/free-genai-bootcamp-2025/chatgpt/prompt.md

 - the table should only include verbs, adverbs, nouns and adjectives
 - The table of vocabulary should only have the following colums: Japanese, Romaji, English
 - do not provide particles in the vocabulry table, student needs to figure the correct particles to use
+- ensure there are no repeats eg. if miru verb is repeated twice, show it only once
+- if there is more than one version of a word, show the simplest most common example

 ### Sentence Structures
 - Do not provide particles in the sentence structure